 What to Know Before You Go

-- There are no services in the way of food, gas, or flushing toilets beyond the town of Glacier at Mile 33, so be sure to bring snacks and plenty of water.
+Be prepared with a full tank of gas.
+There are no services such as food, gas, or flushing toilets beyond the town of Glacier at Mile 33, so be sure to bring snacks and plenty of water.

-- Dogs on leashes are permitted on most, but not all, trails
+Choose your trails carefully if you have a dog.
+Dogs on leashes are permitted on most, but not all, trails.

 Where to Stop Along the Way

 A great road trip combines ever-changing scenery with lots of fun stops where you can get out and explore.
-You'll find dozens of stopping places along Mount Baker Highway, both inside and outside the National Forest.
-Among the many options, these are highly recommended.
+You'll find dozens of stopping places along the Mount Baker Highway, both inside and outside the National Forest.
+Among the many options, these are highly recommended:

 Glacier Public Service Center (mile 34)